flyingmachine/brave-clojure-web/content/core-functions-in-depth.md

-the episode where the female teenage love interest, Elena, really starts to question her mysterious crush's behavior: "Why did he instantly vanish without a trace, which is impossible, when I scraped my knee?" and "How come his face turned into a horrible mask of death when I nicked my finger?" and so on.
+the episode where the female teenage love interest, Elena, really starts to question her mysterious crush's behavior: "Why did he instantly vanish without a trace, which is impossible, when I scraped my knee?" and "How come his face turned into a grotesque mask of death when I nicked my finger?" and so on.

 You might be asking yourself similar questions if you've started playing with Clojure's core functions.
-"Why did \`map\` return what looks like a list when I gave it a vector?" and "How come \`reduce\` treats my map like a list of vectors?" and so on.
-(With Clojure, though, you're at least spared from contemplating the profound existential terror of being a seventeen-year-old for eternity.)
+"Why did `map` return what looks like a list when I gave it a vector?" and "How come `reduce` treats my map like a list of vectors?" and so on.
+(With Clojure, though, you're at least spared from contemplating the profound existential horror of being a seventeen-year-old for eternity.)

-In this chapter, you'll learn about Clojure's deep, dark, bloodthirsty, supernatur&ndash; \* *cough* \* I mean, in this chapter, you'll learn about a couple of Clojure's underlying concepts.
+In this chapter, you'll learn about Clojure's deep, dark, bloodthirsty, supernatur&ndash; \**cough*\* I mean, in this chapter, you'll learn about a couple of Clojure's underlying concepts.
 This will give you the grounding you need to read the documentation for functions you haven't used before and to understand what's happening